 In addition, many others have contributed to written testimony, public comments, and legislative inquiries.
-We extend our sincere thanks to all who have supported these efforts — whether by testifying, providing policy analysis, assisting with bill language, or offering strategic input.
+We extend our sincere thanks to all CPCS employees who have supported these efforts — whether by testifying, providing policy analysis, assisting with bill language, or offering strategic input.
 Your expertise and assistance have been essential.

 Legislation We’re Tracking

 CPCS is currently tracking over 250 bills across our divisions and departments.
 Below, we highlight several pieces of legislation that have been reported favorably out of their initial committees and have advanced to the next phase of the legislative process – primarily to the House or Senate Ways and Means Committee.
 Additionally, a full list of the bills we are tracking can be found at the end of this message.

-Some Highlights of CPCS-Supported Bills

-Below are a few of the pending pieces of legislation that we wanted to highlight as we continue to advocate for them.

-Passed by the Senate (Pending House & Governor Approval)

-Previously put the H.227 / S.105 – An Act Protecting Benefits Owed to Foster Children here last time but don’t know if we want to put it in now

 House & Senate Counterparts Reported Favorably Out of Initial Committees

 H.3291/S.1386 – Transferring Bridgewater to DMH